-Reptiles frequently occur on both green and brown field sites and are protected in the UK against killing and injury.
-There are six reptile species in Britain; the four most widely distributed are adder, grass snake, common lizard and slow worm.
-The other two species are smooth snake and sand lizard, which are heathland specialists with very restricted ranges and further protection under European and UK law.
+Reptiles frequently occur on both green and brown field development sites and are protected in the UK against killing and injury.
+The four reptile species found in eastern England are adder, grass snake, common lizard and slow worm.

 Wild Frontier Ecology is highly experienced in reptile surveys and mitigation for development.
 If a Preliminary Ecological Assessment identifies suitable habitat for reptiles, it is possible that a survey will be needed to establish presence/ absence.
 A survey involves deployment of artificial refuges, which are periodically checked for reptile presence.
 If reptiles are found, we will advise on strategies for avoidance of harm and subsequent net biodiversity gain.

 - Reptile surveys – presence/ absence and population